sigwo/ip-subnet-calc/README.md

 How to use:
 You will need Python 2.7 and the default libraries.
 Call ip-subnet-calc.py from your favorite Terminal.app on Windows, Linux, or OS X.
+Or double click ip-subnet-calc.exe on a Windows machine.

 If you have questions or comments, please email me. steven@sigwo.com